Risk Assessment - Overview and Benefits

-A risk assessment can come in various ways, but people often refer to it in regards to a risk matrix.
+A risk assessment can come in various ways, but people often utilise a risk matrix to provide guidance in undertaking the risk assessment.

-There are multiple ways to present a risk matrix, from using numbers, letters, and the terms used.
+There are multiple ways to use a risk matrix, from using numbers, letters, and the terms used.

-A risk matrix should guide you down a path to understand:
+A risk matrix should guide you (but not provide the answers) down a path to understand:

 What is an acceptable level of hazard and risk